 When it comes to quality early education and ensuring the best childcare environment, you should look at how different childcare centres near you actually activate the guidelines of the EYLF.

-Treasured Tots childcare centres in Fremantle, Bibra Lake and Mandurah are inspired by the Reggio Emilia approach to early education and their educators have successfully mapped this international benchmark of educational excellence to the principles of the EYLF.
-They are passionate believers in the principles of belonging, being and becoming and their centres reflect their dedication to making sure that everyone in the child’s community joins hands in enabling the child to learn, grow, explore, discover and develop in a loving ‘home from home’ environment.
+Treasured Tots childcare centres in Fremantle, Bibra Lake and Mandurah are inspired by the Reggio Emilia approach to early education and our educators have successfully mapped this international benchmark of educational excellence to the principles of the EYLF.
+We are passionate believers in the principles of belonging, being and becoming and our centres reflect their dedication to making sure that everyone in the child’s community joins hands in enabling the child to learn, grow, explore, discover and develop in a loving ‘home from home’ environment.

-Their innovative approach to quality early education has earned them a strong following among the local community and if you’re considering enrolling your child into a childcare centre in Fremantle, Bibra Lake or Mandurah, you should check out their website, www.treasuredtots.com.au.
+Their innovative approach to quality early education has earned us a strong following among the local community and if you’re considering enrolling your child into a childcare centre in Fremantle, Bibra Lake or Mandurah, get in touch today.